jballesteros1/Python/README.md

 The rest of the project is done on PostgreSQL for the manipaulation of the data and on Power BI for the visualizations.

 ## Medicare Inpatient Project
-This project deals with discovering the top discharge-related groups in the state of Texas for two years.
-Majority of this project, I conducted analysis in PostresSQL and Power BI.
+This project deals with discovering the top discharge-related groups(DRG) in the state of Texas for two years.
+For majority of this project, I conducted analysis in PostresSQL and Power BI.
 However, in the file in this repository, I used Python to parse the number ids from the from the entire DRG Defintion column.
-The 35 id numbers shown are the most common in the state of Texas for the years 2014 and 2018 combined which were retrieved in psql.
+The 35 id numbers shown seperated by pipe keys are the most common in the state of Texas for the years 2014 and 2018 combined which were retrieved in psql.